North Korea warns of retaliatory actions over defectors in South

 “They’re upset that Seoul has done nothing to change the environment and is again telling Seoul to stay out of its nuclear talks with Washington,” she added.

-Reporting by Heekyong Yang and Josh Smith; Editing by David Holmes
+Reporting by Heekyong Yang and Josh Smith, Cynthia Kim; Editing by David Holmes